xunilrj/sandbox/sources/javascript/react+freezer/Readme.md

 }
 ```

-This allow us to "hear" all events.
+This allows us to "hear" all events.
 We can choose a better node, instead of the DOM root, but our "FreezerConnect" does not generate any DOM node.
 Something fixable in the future.
-For now it works.
+For now, it works.

-This allow us to do:
+This allows us to do:

 ```js
 render((